 Acqua California Bistro

 The creators of Lulu California Bistro in Palm Springs have just opened Acqua California Bistro at The River in Rancho Mirage.
-The bright and spacious eatery is serving modern California cuisine, with an extensive menu that includes breakfast, lunch and dinner daily, as well as happy hour in the bar area (daily from 11 a.m. to close).
-Sundays include a special three-course prix fixe brunch menu with offerings like a Smoked Salmon Omelette (three-egg fluffy omelette with smoked salmon, caviar and onions).
+The bright and spacious eatery is serving modern California cuisine, with an extensive menu that includes breakfast, lunch, and dinner daily, as well as a happy hour in the bar area (daily from 11 a.m. to close).
+Sundays include a special three-course prix fixe brunch menu with offerings like a Smoked Salmon Omelette (three-egg fluffy omelet with smoked salmon, caviar and onions).

 71800 Hwy 111, Rancho Mirage // more info